 The Association for Public Art (formerly the Fairmount Park Art Association) is the nation’s first private, nonprofit organization dedicated to integrating public art and urban planning.
 Founded in 1872, the Association commissions, preserves, promotes, and interprets a significant collection of public art in Philadelphia.
 With Center support, the Association for Public Art (aPA) launched Museum Without Walls™ in 2009, a program of audio “labels” for more than 60 works in the collection, accessible by cell phone.
 The Center also supported aPA’s follow-up efforts to engage audiences in online dialogues utilizing social media and smart phone technologies, and to develop strategies responding to advances in digital media.
 In 2015, aPA received Center support to commission internationally recognized artist Cai Guo-Qiang to create Fireflies, an interactive public artwork of 27 luminous, kinetic sculptures inspired by Chinese pedicycles.

-Glen Weldon is a writer and a 1994 Pew Fellow.
+Joseph Cashore is a puppeteer and a 1996 Pew Fellow.

 Associate professor and coordinator of world music and ethnomusicology at San Diego State University, Kevin Delgado leads performance ensembles and labs on Afro-Cuban and Afro-Brazilian music.